The Forces of Activity and Passivity

 How to Find God’s Will

-To be clear, our self-will is the will of our Lower Self, and its signature move is to not act in our own best interest.
-It’s on us, then, to dig deep and find our better-behaved free will, which can be used to uncover inner pockets of Lower-Self resistance.
+To be clear, our self-will is the will of our Lower Self.
+And its signature move is to not act in our own best interest.
+It’s on us, then, to dig deep and find our better-behaved free will.
+This can then be used to uncover inner pockets of Lower-Self resistance.
 This includes our wishful thinking and our self-deception.
 It’s our free will then that has the listening ears to tune into God’s will.

 God’s will is the quiet inner voice that quite simply knows right from wrong.

-God’s will isn’t actually all that hard to uncover, folks, and anyone—whether spiritual, religious or atheist—can hear it.
+God’s will isn’t actually all that hard to uncover, folks.
+Anyone—whether spiritual, religious or atheist—can hear it.
 It’s the quiet inner voice that quite simply knows right from wrong.
 Often, this is situated directly behind our inner blindness.

 So whenever we’re willing to take the time to sort through our layers of Lower-Self rationalizations and justifications—those smokescreens designed to cover up our less-than-shiny motives—we’ll find the clear, still voice of our Higher Self just waiting to be heard.
 That voice and God’s voice are singing the same tune.

 Our first move, then, needs to be in the direction of self-honesty.
-We need to muster our free will and start to make an effort, letting God see that we mean business; God so totally appreciates a willing heart.
+We need to muster our free will and start to make an effort.
+We must let God see that we mean business; God so totally appreciates a willing heart.
 Also, don’t forget to pray for help along the way.
 If we do this and our aim is true, we’ll begin to know God’s will for us.
 Of this, we can be sure.

 Conversely, if we’d prefer to remain mired in our resistance, the sluggishness and immaturity of our Lower Self will prevail.
 We’ll have a foggy meter for interpreting God’s will for us and we will follow our wrong instincts in exactly the wrong direction.